jwqiu/Automated-Nematode-Egg-Detection/README.md

 AUTOMATED-NEMATODE-EGG-DETECTION/
-├── backend-azure/        # Azure Functions backend for ONNX model inference and API deployment ├── backend-local/        # Local backend for development/testing (e.g. Flask or raw Python) ├── frontend/             # React + Tailwind CSS frontend for UI interaction, image upload, and inference result rendering ├── ModelPipeline/        # Core model code: YOLO, DeepLab, Faster R-CNN, helpers, pretrained weights ├── docs/                 # Project documentation and screenshots ├── Dataset/              # Optional training/evaluation datasets (may not be tracked in Git) ├── node_modules/         # Frontend dependencies (not tracked by Git) ├── venv/                 # Python virtual environment (excluded from Git) ├── README.md             # Project documentation (you are here)
+├── backend-azure/        # Azure Functions backend for ONNX model inference and API deployment ├── backend-local/        # Local backend for development/testing (e.g. Flask or raw Python) ├── docs/                 # Project documentation and screenshots ├── electron/             # Electron wrapper used to package the React web app as an offline desktop application ├── frontend/             # React + Tailwind CSS frontend for UI interaction, image upload, and inference result rendering ├── model_pipeline/       # Core model code: YOLO, DeepLab, Faster R-CNN, helpers, pretrained weights ├── dataset/              # Optional training/evaluation datasets (may not be tracked in Git) ├── node_modules/         # Frontend dependencies (not tracked by Git) ├── venv/                 # Python virtual environment (excluded from Git) ├── README.md             # Project documentation (you are here)